quil-lang/magicl/README.md

 Test it with `(asdf:test-system :magicl)`.

+(**Note**: The high-level interface is experimental and subject to rapid change.)

 ## Requirements

  * SBCL (> 1.3.19) or CCL (>= 1.11) on AMD64
  * quicklisp
  * libffi
  * BLAS and LAPACK

- * Expokit
+A separate system, `magic-transcendental`, contains transcendental functions, and requires another dependency called Expokit.

  Detailed instructions on how to install `libffi`, BLAS/LAPACK, and Expokit can be found [here](doc/requirements.md).

  Currently this library is SBCL- and CCL-only.
 The non-portable code is in `with-array-pointers.lisp` and `magicl.lisp`.

 ## Testing MAGICL